 We are getting closer to Thanksgiving, and many gluten-free people think they have to pass on the stuffing.
 This is so far from the truth.
 So this year, don't pass on the stuffing!

-Why this stuffing is great:
+Why this gluten free cranberry stuffing is great:

 This is what I call the cleanup recipe.
 I get to clean out my freezer, looking for all the bags of ends.
 I gain more freezer space, and the family ends up with a delicious homemade gluten-free cranberry stuffing recipe they all love!
 This recipe is easy to make ahead of or on the same day.